-From 1977-1979, the group released six singles: "How Deep is Your Love," "Stayin' Alive," "Night Fever," "Too Much Heaven," "Tragedy" and "Love You Inside Out."
-All six reached No. 1 on the Billboard Hot 100, the only time that had happened (until 1988, when Whitney Houston made it seven straight with "So Emotional").
+- From 1977-1979, the group released six singles: "How Deep is Your Love," "Stayin' Alive," "Night Fever," "Too Much Heaven," "Tragedy" and "Love You Inside Out."
+All six reached No. 1 on the Billboard Hot 100, the first time that had happened (they were topped in 1988, when Whitney Houston made it seven straight with "So Emotional").

 - For those who have read the various books by Billboard chart historian Joel Whitburn, Robin Gibb's 1978 single "Oh!
 Darling," a non-disco ballad from the Sgt.
 Pepper's Lonely Hearts Club Band movie is listed under the Bee Gees' entry, in between "Night Fever" and "Too Much Heaven."
 "Oh!
 Darling" reached No. 15 ... but despite being listed under the Bee Gees, is not considered a Bee Gees single and thus is not counted as having divided the Bee Gees' consecutive No. 1 singles streak.